Iona, Scotland: A Pilgrimage of Place

 Iona Pilgrimage per person cost for a shared twin room with private bath for 8 days, 7 nights

-Consider a visit to Edinburgh before or after your Iona Pilgrimage!
+Consider a visit to Edinburgh before your Iona Pilgrimage!
 Two nights can be added to your journey to explore the city of Edinburgh, enjoy a walking tour of the Royal Mile, visit the Castle square, explore Princes’ Street Gardens and visit St.Giles Cathedral.
-There are options to tour the interior of the Castle, Holyrood House, and the many museums, shops, and Harry Potter sites in the center of Edinburgh.
+Options include touring the Castle interior, a visit to Holyrood House, and exploring museums, shops, and Harry Potter sites in Edinburgh.

 Option for 2 nights in Edinburgh:

 Orient yourself to being in Scotland by spending two nights in Edinburgh before traveling by train to Oban on the west coast.
 Explore this capital city of Scotland, situated on the Firth of Forth Estuary.
-This historic city was founded before the 7th century and is a Unesco World Heritage Site.
+This historic city was founded at the start of the 7th century and is a Unesco World Heritage Site.

 Two days is just enough time for an introduction to this beautiful, cultural city.
 Two nights stay, double occupancy is $850 per person.